awslabs/avp-local-agent/README.md

 The `avp-local-agent` provides Amazon Verified Permissions policy and entity providers.
 These providers are used to build a [`simple::Authorizer`](https://github.com/cedar-policy/cedar-local-agent/blob/main/src/public/simple.rs).

-The `avp-local-agent` will expand in capabilities in future releases.

-For more information about the cedar local agent, please take a look at [`cedar-local-agent`](https://github.com/cedar-policy/cedar-local-agent).
+For more information about the Cedar Local Agent, please take a look at [`cedar-local-agent`](https://github.com/cedar-policy/cedar-local-agent).

 For more information about the Cedar language/project, please take a look